oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/Intel_Extension_For_PyTorch_GettingStarted/README.md

 ## Purpose

-This sample code demonstrates how to begin using the Intel® Extension for PyTorch*.
+This sample code demonstrates how to begin using the Intel® Extension for PyTorch (IPEX).

 The sample implements an example neural network with one convolution layer, one normalization layer, and one ReLU layer.

 You can quickly build and train a PyTorch* neural network using the simple Python code.
-Also, by controlling the built-in environment variable, the sample attempts to show how Intel® DNNL Primitives are called explicitly and shows the performance during PyTorch* model training and inference with Intel® Extension for PyTorch*.
+Also, by controlling the built-in environment variable, the sample attempts to show how Intel® DNNL Primitives are called explicitly and shows the performance during PyTorch* model training and inference with Intel® Extension for PyTorch (IPEX).

 The Jupyter notebook in this sample also guides users how to change PyTorch* codes to run on Intel® Data Center GPU family and how to validate the GPU or CPU usages for PyTorch* workloads on Intel CPU or GPU.

->**Note**: Intel® Extension for PyTorch* can be installed via the Intel® AI Tools Offline Installer or via the Intel AI Tools Selector.
+>**Note**: Intel® Extension for PyTorch (IPEX) can be installed via the Intel® AI Tools Offline Installer or via the Intel AI Tools Selector.
 For more information on the optimizations as well as performance data, see [*Intel and Facebook* collaborate to boost PyTorch* CPU performance*](http://software.intel.com/en-us/articles/intel-and-facebook-collaborate-to-boost-pytorch-cpu-performance).

 >
->Find more examples in the [*Examples*](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/examples.html) topic of the [*Intel® Extension for PyTorch* Documentation*](https://intel.github.io/intel-extension-for-pytorch).
+>Find more examples in the [*Examples*](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/examples.html) topic of the [*Intel® Extension for PyTorch (IPEX) Documentation*](https://intel.github.io/intel-extension-for-pytorch).

 ## Key Implementation Details